NOC-MSM/CoNES/docs/building.rst

 =========

 To build a SIF, root privilege is required.
 If the user does not have root access the *fakeroot* feature can be used.
-An unprivileged user can build or run a container as a *fake root* user.
+An unprivileged user can build or run a container as a *fakeroot* user.
 This feature is granted by the system admin of the host system.
 See Sylabs guide on `fakeroot <https://sylabs.io/guides/3.8/user-guide/fakeroot.html#fakeroot>`_ access for more details.